 2. Tests, They Matter

-I had a teratoma the size of a softball in my stomach, extremely high testosterone, the appetite of a 25-year professional baseball player, and the body temperature of an old-old woman (I recently found old-old is an actual medical term, and I’m still offended and intrigued by it).
-I can say with the greatest of empathy if that is how an obese individual feels, even a little bit, RMR is the least of your concerns.
-Had I not had the education and accountability, I could have gained more weight.
+I had a teratoma the size of a softball in my stomach, extremely high testosterone, the appetite of a 25-year professional baseball player, and the body temperature of an old-old woman (I recently found out that old-old is an actual medical term, and I’m still offended and intrigued by it).
+I can say with the greatest empathy, if that is how an obese individual feels, even a little bit, RMR is the least of your concerns.
+Had I not had education and accountability, I could have gained more weight.

 Instead of worrying over the minutia of a slightly lowered RMR (unless you have an actual disorder) focus on things you can control.
-Things by the way which can positively raise RMR and improve factors like hunger signaling, stress management, and sleep quality.
+Things, by the way, which can positively raise RMR and improve factors like hunger signaling, stress management, and sleep quality.
 What would some of those tests be?
-Thyroid levels, insulin response, testosterone levels, iron, b12, and serotonin levels are a great start.
-Making sure all these readings are on the normal or higher levels of normal ranges means your system is functioning better on a metabolic level.
+Thyroid levels, insulin response, testosterone levels, iron, B12, and serotonin levels are a great start.
+Making sure all these readings are in normal or toward the higher levels of normal range means your system is functioning better on a metabolic level.

 You should also remember to take these tests in a weight stable and maintenance fed situation.